DestructiveReasoning/Wikipedia-Generator/README.md

 ```

 ## Other Baselines
-To experiment and/or peruse the other baselines that were implemented, please check out the `base-baselines` directory.
+To experiment and/or peruse the other baselines that were implemented, please check out the `baseline-baselines` directory.